MichaelCurrin/coding-blog/_posts/2019-09-04-site-building-tools.md

 - [Official homepage](https://readthedocs.org/)
 - Built on Sphinx (a Python library).
 - Format with *reStructuredText* or *Markdown*.
 - Host on the Read the Docs site.
 This seems a like a common place for libraries to host their documentation, especially if they are Python libraries.
-Or self-host e.g. on Github Pages.
+Or self-host e.g. on GitHub Pages.
 - Build from `/docs` directory.
 - > "Read the Docs simplifies software documentation by automating building, versioning, and hosting of your docs for you."